hduanac/LLM-Measure/README.md

 ## Introduction

-This repository contains the data, code, and materials required to reproduce the analysis conducted in the research article under anonymous submission to *Science*.
+This repository contains the data, code, and materials required to reproduce the analysis conducted in the research article currently under anonymous review by *Science*.

 ## Main Result